Near-existence of bigeodesics in dynamical exponential last passage percolation: Abstract

 \section{Abstract}

-It is believed that, under very general conditions, doubly infinite geodesics (or bigeodesics) do not exist for planar first and last passage percolation (LPP) models.
-However, if one endows the model with a natural dynamics, thereby gradually perturbing the geometry, then it is plausible that there could exist a non-trivial set of exceptional times $\scT$ at which such bigeodesics exist, and the objective of this paper is to investigate this set.
-For dynamical exponential LPP, we obtain an $\Omega( 1/\log n)$ lower bound on the probability that there exists a random time $t\in [0,1]$ at which a geodesic of length $n$ passes through the origin at its midpoint-- note that this is slightly short of proving the non-triviality of the set $\scT$ which would instead require an $\Omega(1)$ lower bound.
-In the other direction, working with a dynamical version of Brownian LPP, we show that the average total number of changes that a geodesic of length $n$ accumulates in unit time is at most $n^{5/3+o(1)}$; using this, we establish that the Hausdorff dimension of $\scT$ is a.s.\ upper bounded by $1/2$.
-Further, for a fixed angle $\theta$, we show that the set $\scT^\theta\subseteq \scT$ of exceptional times at which a $\theta$-directed bigeodesic exists a.s.\ has Hausdorff dimension zero.
-We provide a list of open questions.
+It is believed that, under very general conditions, bi-infinite geodesics (or bigeodesics) do not exist for planar first and last passage percolation (LPP) models.
+However, if one endows the model with a natural dynamics, thereby gradually perturbing the geometry, then it is plausible that there could exist a non-trivial set $\scT$ of exceptional times at which such bigeodesics exist.
+For dynamical exponential LPP, we show that $\scT$ is ``very close'' to being non-trivial; namely, we obtain an $\Omega( 1/\log n)$ lower bound on the probability that there exists a random time $t\in [0,1]$ at which a non-trivial geodesic of length $n$ passes through the origin at its midpoint; note that if the above probability were $\Omega(1)$, then it would imply the non-triviality of $\scT$.
+We conjecture that, even if $\scT\neq \emptyset$, it a.s.\ has Hausdorff dimension exactly zero.